geertjanw/ojet-training/README.md

 In this part, we set up a clien-side filter, based on the FIRST_NAME field from our endpoint.

+Details on the below are [here in the Cookbook](http://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=filter&demo=full).

 In the view, e.g., 'incidents.html', add an input field that visualizes the filter:

 ```html #button { border: none; }